 Virginia Port Authority (VPA) Board of Commissioners

-The Board shall consist of the State Treasurer, the Chief Executive Officer of the Virginia Economic Development Partnership (VEDP) and eleven members appointed by the Governor, subject to confirmation by the General Assembly, who shall serve at the pleasure of the Governor.
+The Board shall consist of the State Treasurer, the Chief Executive Officer of the Virginia Economic Development Partnership (VEDP) and eleven members appointed by the Governor, subject to confirmation by the General Assembly.
 The terms of members of the Board of Commissioners appointed or reappointed by the Governor on or after January 1, 1981, shall be for five years.
 Any appointment to fill a vacancy shall be for the unexpired term….No member appointed by the Governor shall be eligible to serve more than two successive terms.
-A person heretofore or hereafter appointed to fill a vacancy may be appointed to serve two additional terms.
+A person appointed to fill a vacancy may be appointed to serve two additional terms.

 Jennifer D. Aument was appointed by Governor McDonnell on July 15, 2011, having served a five-year term from July 1, 2011 to June 30, 2016.
 Ms. Aument was reappointed by Governor McAuliffe to serve an additional five-year term from July 1, 2016 through June 30, 2021.
 Ms. Aument is Group General Manager North America for Transurban, a leading international infrastructure investor and toll-road operator with long-term interests in Australia and the United States.
 She played a key role in the development of the 495 and 95 Express Lanes, and in her previous role as vice president of public affairs managed all government relations, communications and marketing activities in the US market.
 Ms. Aument is a member of the VPA Board’s Executive Committee and Growth and Operations Committee.